robertoaloi/ansible-nodetool/README.md

 Clone the ansible-nodetool repository:

     git clone https://github.com/robertoaloi/ansible-nodetool.git /path/to/ansible-nodetool

 Then, you need to tell Ansible where to find the new module.
 You can do this by
 appending the repository path to the `library` value in your `~/.ansible.cfg` file.
 You can find the `library` value under the `defaults` group.
-If you do not have a `defaults` group in your `~/.ansible.cfg` file (or if you do not have a `~/.ansible.cfg` file) add one.
+If you do not have a `defaults` group in your `~/.ansible.cfg` file (or if you do not have a `~/.ansible.cfg` file at all) add one.
 You can find more information about configuring Ansible [here](http://docs.ansible.com/ansible/intro_configuration.html).

     [defaults]
-    library = /path/to/ansible-nodetool
+    library = CURRENT_PATH:/path/to/ansible-nodetool

 Alternatively, you can specify the `-M` option when invoking a playbook.
 Example:

-    ansible-playbook -M /path/to/ansible-nodetool my_playbook.yml
+    $ ansible-playbook -M /path/to/ansible-nodetool my_playbook.yml

 Or when running an [ad-hoc
 command](http://docs.ansible.com/ansible/intro_adhoc.html).
 Example:

-    ansible -m nodetool \
+    $ ansible -m nodetool \
              -M /path/to/ansible-nodetool \
              -a 'node=alice@localhost cookie=secret action=ping' \
              localhost

 ## Parameters